-Avenue Montaigne at 28,000 euros/sqm, Quai d’Orleans at 26,000 euros/sqm, Place des Vosges at 24,000 euros/sqm: the most exclusive addresses in Paris reach price levels two to three times higher than the Parisian average.
-These streets are not merely expensive: they embody a history, an art de vivre, and a scarcity that makes them unique real estate assets worldwide.
-Here is the 2026 ranking, based on our field observations and actual transaction data.
+Avenue Montaigne at 28,000 euros/sqm, Quai d’Orléans at 26,000 euros/sqm, Place des Vosges at 24,000 euros/sqm: the most exclusive addresses in Paris reach prices two to three times the Paris average.
+These streets are not merely expensive: they embody a history, an art de vivre and a scarcity that make them unique property assets worldwide.
+Here is the 2026 ranking, based on our observations on the ground and actual transaction data.

 The top 15 most expensive streets in Paris

-The following ranking is based on transaction prices observed over the past three years, supplemented by our professional estimates for addresses where sales are too infrequent to form a statistically reliable sample.
-The prices listed correspond to quality properties: good floor, good condition, features befitting the address.
+This ranking draws on transaction prices observed over the past three years, supplemented by our professional estimates for addresses where sales are too infrequent to form a statistically reliable sample.
+The prices listed are for quality properties: a good floor, good condition, features befitting the address.

 1. Avenue Montaigne (8th) — 25,000 to 30,000 euros/sqm

 The haute couture avenue is also the most expensive property street in Paris.
-Between Place de l’Alma and the Rond-Point des Champs-Elysees, the buildings house reception apartments with exceptional volumes: 4-meter ceilings, interconnecting salons, views of the Seine or the gardens.
-The clientele is almost exclusively international: family offices, major fortunes, diplomats.
-Transactions are rare, five to eight per year, and predominantly off-market.
+Between Place de l’Alma and the Rond-Point des Champs-Élysées, the buildings hold reception apartments with exceptional volumes: 4-metre ceilings, interconnecting salons, views of the Seine or the gardens.
+The clientele is almost entirely international: family offices, major fortunes, diplomats.
+Sales are rare, five to eight a year, and predominantly off-market.

-The southern quay of the Ile Saint-Louis offers a direct view of Notre-Dame’s chevet and the Seine.
+The southern quay of the Île Saint-Louis looks straight onto the chevet of Notre-Dame and the Seine.
 It is the most romantic address in Paris, and one of the most exclusive.
-The housing stock dates from the 17th century, with apartments featuring exposed beams, period fireplaces, and windows overlooking the Seine.
-Fewer than ten transactions per year across the entire island.
+The stock dates from the 17th century, with apartments of exposed beams, period fireplaces and windows over the Seine.
+Fewer than ten sales a year across the whole island.
 Buying here means acquiring a piece of history.

 3. Place des Vosges (3rd-4th) — 22,000 to 26,000 euros/sqm

 The oldest square in Paris, built under Henri IV.
-The brick-and-stone buildings that frame it house apartments with generous volumes and views of the arcades and central garden.
-The prestige of the address, where Victor Hugo once lived, attracts a cultivated, often Franco-international clientele.
-The challenge: condominiums are often complex (listed buildings, architectural constraints) and charges are high.
+The brick-and-stone buildings that frame it hold apartments of generous proportions with views over the arcades and the central garden.
+The prestige of the address, where Victor Hugo once lived, draws a cultivated, often Franco-international clientele.
+The catch: the condominiums are often complex (listed buildings, architectural constraints) and the charges are high.

-The grand residential thoroughfare of the 7th, between the Musee d’Orsay and the Invalides.
-Impeccable Haussmann buildings, discreet private mansions, and absolute residential calm despite the centrality.
-It is the preferred address of grande famille Parisiennes and the upper bourgeoisie.
-The price reflects the combination of features, calm, and prestige that is the hallmark of the 7th.
+The grand residential thoroughfare of the 7th, between the Musée d’Orsay and the Invalides.
+Impeccable Haussmann buildings, discreet private mansions and absolute residential calm despite the central position.
+It is the address of choice for old Parisian families and the upper bourgeoisie.
+The price reflects that blend of features, calm and prestige that is the hallmark of the 7th.

 5. Quai Voltaire (7th) — 20,000 to 25,000 euros/sqm

 Facing the Louvre, Quai Voltaire offers one of the most iconic views in Paris: the Seine, the Pavillon de Flore, the Passerelle des Arts.
-Baudelaire, Wagner, and Oscar Wilde stayed here.
-The quay is short (a few hundred meters), the buildings are few, and sales are exceptionally rare.
-When a property comes free, it is negotiated in the most restricted circles of the Parisian market.
+Baudelaire, Wagner and Oscar Wilde stayed here.
+The quay is short (a few hundred metres), the buildings are few, and sales are exceptionally rare.
+When a property comes free, it is negotiated in the most restricted circles of the Paris market.

 6. Avenue Foch (16th) — 18,000 to 24,000 euros/sqm

-The widest avenue in Paris connects the Arc de Triomphe to the Bois de Boulogne.
-The Haussmann buildings lining it house some of the largest apartments in the capital: 200, 300, sometimes 500 sqm.
-Avenue Foch is the historic address of the Parisian grande bourgeoisie and Middle Eastern clientele.
-Prices vary significantly depending on the odd or even side and proximity to the Etoile or the Bois.
+The widest avenue in Paris links the Arc de Triomphe to the Bois de Boulogne.
+The Haussmann buildings along it hold some of the largest apartments in the capital: 200, 300, sometimes 500 sqm.
+Avenue Foch is the historic address of the Parisian grande bourgeoisie and of a Middle Eastern clientele.
+Prices vary considerably with the odd or even side and proximity to the Étoile or the Bois.

 7. Rue du Bac (7th) — 17,000 to 22,000 euros/sqm

-A chic shopping thoroughfare of the 7th, rue du Bac combines neighborhood life and prestige.
-Le Bon Marche, galleries, literary cafes: the entire Left Bank spirit is concentrated here.
-Upper-floor apartments with rooftop views reach the area’s highest price levels.
+A chic shopping street of the 7th, rue du Bac combines neighbourhood life and prestige.
+Le Bon Marché, galleries, literary cafés: the whole Left Bank spirit is concentrated here.
+Upper-floor apartments with rooftop views reach the area’s highest prices.

 8. Rue de Grenelle (7th) — 17,000 to 22,000 euros/sqm

-Parallel to rue de l’Universite, rue de Grenelle hosts ministries, embassies, and private mansions.
-The residential portion offers apartments of remarkable calm for such a central address.
-Properties with a private garden, rare but existing in former private mansions, exceed 25,000 euros/sqm.
+Parallel to rue de l’Université, rue de Grenelle is home to ministries, embassies and private mansions.
+The residential stretch offers apartments of remarkable calm for so central an address.
+Properties with a private garden, rare but found in former private mansions, exceed 25,000 euros/sqm.

-The southeastern quay of the island, with views over the Right Bank.
-Less famous than Quai d’Orleans, but equally exclusive.
+The south-eastern quay of the island, with views over the Right Bank.
+Less famous than Quai d’Orléans, but just as exclusive.
 Apartments here are often larger and better laid out.
-Pompidou lived here: the address remains associated with power and prestige.
+Pompidou lived here: the address remains bound up with power and prestige.

 10. Rue de Varenne (7th) — 16,000 to 21,000 euros/sqm

-The Musee Rodin, Hotel Matignon (the Prime Minister’s residence), and a succession of private mansions make rue de Varenne one of the most prestigious in the Faubourg Saint-Germain.
-The residential segment is limited, as many buildings are occupied by institutions, reinforcing scarcity.
+The Musée Rodin, the Hôtel Matignon (the Prime Minister’s residence) and a succession of private mansions make rue de Varenne one of the most prestigious in the Faubourg Saint-Germain.
+The residential segment is limited, as many buildings are occupied by institutions, which sharpens scarcity.

-Key figure: The 15 most expensive streets in Paris represent less than 0.5% of the capital’s housing stock but account for approximately 3% of the total transaction value.
-The average price per sqm is 2.3 times the average of the arrondissement in which they are located.
+Key figure: the 15 most expensive streets in Paris account for less than 0.5% of the capital’s housing stock but around 3% of total transaction value.
+Their average price per sqm is 2.3 times the average of the arrondissement they sit in.

 What drives the price of an address